 Partner with the care teams to provide information support and expert searching for complex and unusual clinical cases.

 Collaborate with developers of institutional knowledge management systems such as the electronic medical record and clinical desktops to provide seamless linking to the medical literature.

 Assist in the identification and management of patient care tools and guidelines.

-The Levy Library will play a major role in the institution’s success in the key areas of education, research and clinical practice, and it will also support the business practices of the medical school through the use of innovative technology, applications and systems, and technological support.
-The Levy Library will take the lead in managing computing and web innovations to achieve institutional goals.
+The Levy Library will play a major role in the institution’s success in the key areas of education, research and clinical practice, and enables Mount Sinai administrative excellence through the use of innovative technology, applications and systems, and technological support.